tldr-pages/tldr/pages/common/gource.md

 `gource -c {{time_scale_multiplier}}`

-- Run gource specifying how long each day should be in the animation:
+- Run gource specifying how long each day should be in the animation (this combines with -c, if provided):

 `gource -s {{seconds}}`